Environmental Protection Agency (EPA).

 i.
 The toxicity database for propamocarb is complete.

 iv.
 There are no residual uncertainties identified in the exposure databases.
 The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues.
-EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to propamocarb in drinking water.
-EPA used similarly conservative assumptions to assess postapplication exposure of children.
-Incidental oral exposure is not expected for children.
+EPA made conservative (protective) assumptions in the ground and surface water modeling Start Printed Page 66619used to assess exposure to propamocarb in drinking water.
 These assessments will not underestimate the exposure and risks posed by propamocarb.

 E. Aggregate Risks and Determination of Safety